top of page

 Everything is connected

-2. Massage of the upper back and shoulder
+• Massage the upper back and shoulder area to relieve tension and support realignment

 Advice and Exercises